 Tri-State HEP (High School Equivalency program) is a program for migrant and seasonal farm-worker students who are unable to graduate from high school because of frequent family moves.
 The program goals include completion of HSEand placement in post-secondary education, career or the military.
 Tri-State High School Equivalency Program is 100% funded by the U.S. Department of Education and the Office of Migrant Education.

-Tri-State HEP allows migrants and their families to complete their GED in approximately twenty weeks.
-We have several satellite locations where we offer GED evening and/or day classes.
-Classes are located in Clarksville, Arkansas; Russellville, Arkansas; Dodge City, Kansas; Liberal, Kansas; Pittsburg, Kansas; and Guymon, Oklahoma.
+Tri-State HEP allows migrants and their families to complete their HSE in approximately twenty weeks.
+We have several satellite locations where we offer HSE evening and/or day classes.
+Classes are located in Clarksville, Arkansas; Russellville, Arkansas; Dodge City, Kansas; Liberal, Kansas; Fort Scott, Kansas; and Guymon, Oklahoma.

 Eligible students receive free instruction, free books and materials, tutors, opportunities to participate in cultural events, career/job placement information, and a stipend to apply toward personal expenses during the instruction.
 Classes are taught by skilled professional instructors in both English and Spanish.